1. Watch a sunset at beautiful Fred Howard Park

 Main Street, , 34698

-Dunedin is home to one of the nicest historic downtowns in the Tampa area.
-In addition to a handful of great local restaurants and shops, you'll also find a lineup of unique yearly events, most notably the festive Holiday Boat Parade.
+Dunedin is home to one of the nicest historic downtowns in the Tampa metro area.
+In addition to a handful of great local restaurants, coffeehouses, and shops, you'll also find a lineup of unique yearly events, most notably the festive Holiday Boat Parade.

-In addition, monthly events like the 2nd Friday Art Walk give you interesting activities to look forward to all year long.
-Taking a stroll around this charming downtown is a welcome departure from the many bland chains surrounding the area.
+In addition, monthly events like the 2nd Friday Art Walk and a weekly Farmer's Markets give you interesting activities to look forward to all year long.
+Taking a stroll around this charming downtown is a welcome departure from the many bland strip malls surrounding the area.

 5. Bike the Pinellas Trail